Disordered Gibbs measures and Gaussian conditioning: Pure states decomposition

 \section{Pure states decomposition}

 In \cite{TalagrandPstates} Talagrand proved an asymptotic pure states decomposition for sequences of random measures on the sphere $\SN$ as $N\to\infty$, assuming they satisfy the Ghirlanda-Guerra identities \cite{GhirlandaGuerra} and that the annealed overlap distribution converges to a law which charges the rightmost point in its support.
 In particular, his result applies to generic spherical models, if the rightmost point in the support of the Parisi measure is charged.
-That is, when $\nu_P(q_P)>0$ (which is part of our assumption \eqref{eq:kRSB}).
-Using ultrametricity \cite{ultramet}, Jagannath \cite{JagannathApxUlt} proved that a pure states decomposition exits for generic models also when $\nu_P(q_P)=0$.
-Below we state these and some additional properties of those decompositions under the $k$-\abbr{RSB} condition of \eqref{eq:kRSB}.
+That is, when $\nu_P(q_P)>0$ (which is part of our assumption of finite \abbr{rsb}).
+Using ultrametricity \cite{ultramet}, Jagannath \cite{JagannathApxUlt} proved that a pure states decomposition exists for generic models also when $\nu_P(q_P)=0$.
+Below we state these and some additional properties of those decompositions under the strict $k$-\abbr{RSB} condition.
 To this end, for any $m \le k$, let

 In particular, if $\vec\bx \in\AA_{m}$, then